flosommerfeld/AULISSync/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- GUI for authentication and configuration of download paths etc.
+- [x] GUI for authentication
+- [ ] Configuration of download paths
+- [ ] Save user credentials locally
+- [ ] Ask the user what to sync before starting the sync process
+- [ ] Display download information
+- [ ] Modern GUI design with bootstrap buttons converted to base64 strings

 See the [open issues](https://github.com/flosommerfeld/IliasSync/issues) for a full list of proposed features (and known issues).